 At the invitation of E. Gray Simon, BTG artistic director of education, Daly joined a touring company that takes plays to schools and other venues through out New England every year.

 "This is my seventh year on the tours," Daly said.
 "In the first six years I acted in shows.
-This past

 Kate Maguire, artistic director and chief operations officer of Berkshire Theatre Group, has seen Daly advance through the youth programs of the former Berkshire Theatre Festival and now into direction of a production of a major show.